My journey from an ill-fitting job and a side gig, to a life-changing experience leading a workshop in the pines of Idaho.

 10 days ago, I’d celebrated my last day at the City of Portland Revenue Division.
 I’d worked there for nine years, but I never felt like I fit in.
 The final three years there were particularly brutal, working in a position that was equal parts stress, anxiety, and boredom.

 About a year ago, recruiters started calling relentlessly.
 I built a website to help me find a new job.
-When friends started asking me to build (and fix) their business websites, Foster Growth was born.
+When friends started asking me to build (and fix) their business websites, Women Conquer Business (previously called Foster Growth) was born.
 I ignored the recruiters after that.

-And now it’s do or die time for Foster Growth.
+And now it’s do or die time for Women Conquer Business.

 But I can’t think about that now.
 Today, I have an itch that needs scratching.
 Six or seven months ago I’d applied to speak at a weeklong summer camp for adults and children.